 • Tuition, room, board, and student fees for 2018–2019: $70,550

-• Reed meets 100% of demonstrated institutional need based on the FAFSA and CSS/PROFILE; 50% of the student body currently qualifies for aid.
-The average financial aid award in 2016–2017 was $44,798.
+• Reed meets 100% of demonstrated institutional need based on the FAFSA and CSS/Financial Aid PROFILE; 55% of the student body currently receives financial aid.
+The average financial aid award in 2017–2018 was $45,325.

 • Reed has produced the second-highest number of Rhodes Scholars from a small college (32).

-• Among liberal arts colleges, Reed ranks fourth in the nation in production of future PhDs in all disciplines.
-Among all institutions of higher learning, it ranks third in the nation in life sciences and third in the nation in social sciences (Higher Education Data Consortium, 2010).
+• Among all institutions, Reed ranks fourth in the nation of future PhDs.
+It ranks second in the nation in life sciences and third in the nation in social sciences (source: NSF WebCASPAR; data compiled by HEDS).

 • Reed is the only undergraduate college in the country with its own nuclear research reactor.
 The reactor is used for science courses and senior thesis research.
 Any student can become certified to operate the reactor, regardless of major.

 • Graduate schools most frequently attended by Reed alumni for Law, Medicine, Business, and other graduate studies include the Universities of Chicago, California, Oregon, and Washington; Yale; Harvard; Stanford; Cornell; MIT; and Johns Hopkins.